srhumir/LST-Downscaling/README.md

 # LST-Downscaling
 We would like to downscale the LST acquired using MODIS to the resolution of SPOT.
+This method can be used for LST downscaling of other sensors too.

 We do this based on NDVI.
 Pracctically we will convert NDVI to LST.
 This job is done in several steps.